-The hosts file is a file located on your computer that is used as a first point of lookup for DNS hostname resolution.
+The hosts file is a file located on your computer that is used as the first step in the DNS lookup process for DNS hostname resolution.

-A common use for making changes to this file is to test DNS changes before making them live on the Internet as well as setting up custom hostnames for local testing.
+A common use for making changes to this file is to test changes to DNS records before making them live on the Internet as well as setting up custom hostnames for local testing.

 Provided below is instructions on editing this file on various operating systems.

 The hosts file for Windows is located in